Rodolfo Acuña: Lawsuit

 In 1990, Acuña sought a senior professorship in the Chicano Studies Department at the University of California, Santa Barbara (UCSB).
 Although the department had invited him to apply and he was the sole recommended candidate, a faculty review committee rejected his application.
 In 1992, Acuña sued UCSB for discrimination.
 The race discrimination cause of action was dropped by the judge, and the political cause of action had previously been dropped because it missed the statute of limitations filing.
 A jury found that Acuña had been discriminated against based on his age, but Federal Judge Audrey Collins refused to compel the university to hire him.
 Instead, she awarded him a monetary compensation of $325,000, which Acuña stated he and his wife would use to assist victims of employment discrimination in higher education.
 The For Chicana Chicano Studies Foundation gives an average of $7,500 annually in scholarships.

-Legacy
+Personal life

+Acuña was married twice.
+His first marriage was to Irmgard Kienast, who he met in Europe while serving in the U.S. Army in the early 1950s.
+This marriage ended in divorce.
+His second marriage was to Guadalupe Compean Acuña.
+He had three children, two from his first marriage, and the third from his second marriage.

+Death and legacy

+Acuña died in Los Angeles on March 23, 2026, at the age of 93.

-Acuña's archives are held in the Special Collections and Archives section of the Library at California State Northridge.
+His archives are held in the Special Collections and Archives section of the Library at California State University, Northridge.